crankmanser/sphec-meter/Project_Manifest.md

 ## Current Task (What We Are Doing)

-* **Complete pBIOS Feature Set.**
+* **Implement the `Shutdown` screen logic.**
-    * **Goal:** To implement the remaining pBIOS diagnostic and maintenance tools, building upon the now-stable auto-tuner and UI framework.
+    * **Goal:** To create a safe shutdown workflow that ensures all pending data is saved correctly before the user powers off the device.
-    * **Next Step:** Implement the `Probe Analysis` screen to display live `R_std` and saved "Filter Creep" data, providing a "report card" on probe health.
+    * **Next Step:** Design the shutdown workflow, including the "Safe to Power Off" message screen, and begin implementing the UI and backend logic.
 All other tasks are blocked until this is complete.